engrproama/classroom/README.md

 - This Repo is designed to teach, learn and help me become better me.
 #
 # EXPECTED OF YOU.
-  -> FORK the Repo (its free).
+- FORK the Repo (its free).
-  -> Clone the Repo (you aint gonna be arrested).
+- Create a branch from the forked repo on yur github
-  -> Create a branch of your own and make your commits (thats how we learn).
+- Add your changes on your banch then commit, then push
- - it will be wise if you can simply not copy and paste but try it out, even though you fail, its fine because failure defines our next move.
+- Your code will be reviewed and accessed then approved.
  #
  # LETS MAKE WORLD SPIN AROUND US.